andikrueger/AzureCP/index.md

 - Configure the list of claim types, their mapping with Azure AD users and groups, and many other settings.
 - Enable/disable augmentation.
 - Enable/disable connection to Azure AD, to keep AzureCP running with limited functionality if connectivity with Azure AD is lost.
-- Customize display of results in the people picker.
+- Customize the display of the results in the people picker.
 - Developers can deeply customize AzureCP to meet specific needs.